ecita/limitd-redis/README.md

 }
 ```

+The overrides in ERL work the same way as for the regular bucket.
+Both size and per_interval are mandatory when specifying an override.

 ## Breaking changes from `Limitdb`

 * Elements will have a default TTL of a week unless specified otherwise.